agda/agda/doc/user-manual/language/built-ins.lagda.rst

 Floating point numbers can be converted to its raw representation using the primitive::

+  primitive
     primFloatToWord64          : Float → Word64

 which normalises all ``NaN`` to a canonical ``NaN`` with an injectivity proof::

     primFloatToWord64Injective : ∀ a b → primFloatToWord64 a ≡ primFloatToWord64 b → a ≡ b

 in the ``Properties`` module.
 These primitives can be used to define a decidable propositional equality with the ``--safe`` option.